-1st week: 4th week: Lecture: Definition of health and illness.
-Lecture: Structure and function Biological and environmental factors affecting cardiovascular system.
+Lecture: Definition of health and illness.
+Lecture: Biological and environmental factors affecting cardiovascular system.
 Impulse generation and the health status.
 Development of pathological conduction in the heart, the heart as a pump. processes, aetiology and course of diseases.
-Non-Characterization of normal communicable and communicable diseases.
-Diagnostic function.
+Noncommunicable and communicable diseases.
 Definition of disability.
-Prevention, curation and ultrasonography).
-Blood supply to the heart; rehabilitation.
-Composition of a healthcare team. myocardial infarct.
+Prevention, curation and rehabilitation.
+Composition of a healthcare team.
 Seminar: Introduction to the e-learning course.
-Seminar: Age-dependent changes Composition of a health care team, role of a health cardiovascular system. social worker in the team.
-5th week: 2nd week:
+Composition of a health care team, role of a health social worker in the team.